 ALERT: There are now five History of Gear books published.
-They cover three of the earliest gear pioneers, GERRY MOUNTAIN SPORTS, HOLUBAR MOUNTAINEERING, WARMLITE EQUIPMENT, AND FROSTLINE KITS, plus a somewhat later one, Mountain Safety Research (MSR) of Seattle...
+They cover three of the earliest gear pioneers, GERRY MOUNTAIN SPORTS, HOLUBAR MOUNTAINEERING, and WARMLITE EQUIPMENT, plus two somewhat later companies, FROSTLINE KITS and Mountain Safety Research (MSR) of Seattle...
 If interested, the books can all be ordered direct from my publisher.
-Click here to learn more.
+Click here to learn more (firstname.lastname@example.org).

 BILL NICOLAI is the man behind the classic Early Winters company, which began in 1972 (William S. Nicolai), and ended its classic phase in the early 1980s when it dropped its classic products, eg. its wonderful tents and mountain parkas.
 This company has something of a "fan following," several have claimed, including David Jensen, formerly in Customer Service for the company, that EW produced the first commercially available Goretex piece of outdoor gear, a Mountain Parka in 1976.
 Others, like Peter Hickner, the founder of nearby Feathered Friends, remember it differently saying that Goretex tent fabric came first and thus the Light Dimension tent was the first Goretex creation, followed by Goretex garments later when that type of Goretex fabric became available....(link to inventors of Goretex )....Mr.
 Jensen also states that the company's second Goretex product followed about six months later.
 That was a tent, the Light Dimension, also in 1976..Thus, it seems very plausible to claim that Early Winters ought to have two honors in the History of Gear-- FIRST GORETEX GARMENT, and FIRST GORETEX TENT.(although, as I have noted, which came first and which came second is not clear).....ABOVE: This 1978 picture shows the original EW store, which one of my correspondents remembers as "incredibly fun and charming."
 It was in the old Alpine Guild store on Queen Anne Hill near Seattle Center.
 The street sign says "Queen Anne Ave.
 N.," the street number was 300, and the town of course is Seattle, Washington.
 The storefront picture is compliments of a correspondent, who also reports that at the time of the Queen Ave. store Mr. Nicolai had a man named Bill Edwards as his partner..
 The third original partner, Mr. Ron Zimmerman, contacted me also.